Aeastr/GlowGetter/readme.md

 ## **Acknowledgments**

-This project benefited from the insights, code, or inspiration provided by the following individuals or projects:

-Special thanks to the broader Swift and iOS development communities for sharing knowledge and pushing boundaries.
+Special thanks to [@sebjvidal](https://github.com/sebjvidal) for providing the code snippet that helped in understanding and implementing the direct usage of the `ca-filter` private API.

 ---